Hochschild cohomology of dg manifolds associated to integrable distributions: Algebraic structures of differential operators on the dg manifold

-\emph{Step 1 -- Differential of the symmetric tensor product of $T_{F[1]}$}.
-According to \cite{GSM} (see also~\cite{Mehta}), for each $k \geq 1$, the complex $(\Gamma(S^kT_{F[1]}), \LdF)$ can be identified as a representation up to homotopy of the Lie algebroid $F$ on the graded vector bundle $S^k(F[1] \oplus T_\k M)$ over $M$.
+\emph{Step 1 -- An explicit description of complexes of contravariant tensor fields on $(F[1],d_F)$.} According to \cite{GSM} (see also~\cite{Mehta}), for each $k \geq 1$, the complex $\big(\Gamma(S^kT_{F[1]}), \LdF\big)$ can be identified as a representation up to homotopy of the Lie algebroid $F$ on the graded vector bundle $S^k(F[1] \oplus T_\k M)$ over $M$.
 We recall its construction briefly below.

 Observe that there is a short exact sequence of vector bundles over the graded manifold ${F[1]}$: